 If your vehicle uses conventional hydraulic brakes, then it has a mechanical proportioning valve.
 This bias valve is usually used in the rear brake lines and limits the amount of brake pressure that goes to the rear caliper when you apply the brakes.

 When you step on the brake pedal, brake fluid pressure builds up and activates the bias proportioning valve.
-It’s worth noting that the size of the master cylinder piston has a direct effect on the brake fluid pressure.
+It’s worth noting that the size of the master cylinder piston has a direct effect on the brake fluid pressure (also called hydraulic pressure).

-A smaller master cylinder will create more brake fluid pressure and will require more brake pedal travel.
+A smaller master cylinder will create more hydraulic pressure and will require more brake pedal travel.
 However, a larger master cylinder can create the same pressure, but with less brake pedal travel.

 All of this has a direct effect on the kind of brake bias proportioning valve you should use.

-If you’re considering adjusting your brake bias, contact a mechanic, and they’ll do the job for you.
+If you’re considering adjusting your brake bias setting, contact a mechanic, and they’ll do the job for you.

-However, if you’re experiencing oversteer or understeer, you need to contact an expert who can check your brakes.
+However, if you’re experiencing oversteer or understeer, you need to contact an expert who can check your brake kit.

-RepairSmith’s ASE-certified technicians perform all kinds of repairs and replacements right in your driveway.
+RepairSmith’s expert technicians perform all kinds of repairs and replacements right in your driveway.
 All repairs come with a 12-month, 12,000-mile warranty, and you can easily book appointments online.

 For an accurate estimate of how much your brake repair will cost, just fill out this online form.